misat1505/misat1505/README.md

 # 💫 Hi, I'm Michał

 I'm a Computer Science graduate from the Warsaw University of Technology with a strong focus on web development.
-As a fullstack developer with experience in Node.js, I enjoy building scalable, efficient, and user-friendly applications from backend to frontend.
+As a fullstack developer with experience in Node.js, I enjoy building scalable, efficient, and user-friendly applications.

 You can contact me here: